Ajatt-Tools/Furigana/README.md

 # Japanese support

-This purpose of this add-on is to automatically generate and bulk-generate furigana readings.
+The purpose of this add-on is to automatically generate and bulk-generate furigana readings.
 To do its job, the add-on relies on [mecab_controller](https://github.com/Ajatt-Tools/mecab_controller).
 Initially this add-on was forked from